 2. Add Shelves

-Shelves are your best friend when it comes to being functional and efficient at work while simultaneously looking good.
+As suggested by CutMyPlastic, shelves are your best friend when it comes to being functional and efficient at work while simultaneously looking good.
 Not only will a good shelf provide enough space for all the necessary documents or other work-related items, but it can also serve a different purpose.
 You can fill the shelves with all different kinds of interesting stuff – from souvenirs from your travels, through interesting books and all the way to the framed pictures of your loved ones.
 Who’s to say you can’t have your favourite action figures displayed on the shelf?
 Exactly, no one.

 3. Make Comfort A Priority